PMEAL/porespy/docs/user_guide/installation.rst

 Installation
 ############

-PoreSpy depends heavily on the SciPy Stack.
+PoreSpy depends heavily on SciPy and its dependencies.
 The best way to get a fully functional environment is the `Anaconda distribution <https://www.anaconda.com/products/individual#Downloads>`__.
 Be sure to get the **Python 3.8+ version**.